PaulinaDziadura/Paulina-Dziadura/README.md

 👩‍🎓 I completed an 8-month Cyber ​​Trainees course organized by Microsoft and the Kościuszko Institute

-🔎 I love to challenge myself and feel the thrill when the solution is just a few lines of code from me...😃
+🔎 I love to challenge myself and feel the thrill when the solution is just a few lines of code away...😃

 🧗‍ Recently, in addition to coding, I have also: